 Naxos Festivals & Cultural Events

-Naxos is the largest island of the Cyclades and counts plenty of religious festivals known since antiquity.
+Naxos is the largest island of the Cyclades and has plenty of religious festivals known since antiquity.
 Once a year, the villages and settlements of Naxos celebrate their patron saints with traditional dances and music, local delights, and wine served to the people.
 In the past, feasts were usually held in the countryside, but today locals organize them at the central spots of the island so that everyone can participate in such a celebration.

 Religious feasts & festivals